janvisiddhpura/serverless-web-app/README.md

   -  POST

-5. Integrate with Lambda function: berryStaticFunction
+5. Integrate with Lambda function: functionName

 6. Deploy to dev stage 🚀